dgerabagi/data-curation-environment/flattened_repo.md

 -   **Artifacts Affected:** `pcpp.types.ts`, `history.service.ts`, `view.tsx`
 -   **Cycles Observed:** 137
 -   **Symptom:** In the Parallel Co-Pilot Panel, a user checks files in the "Associated Files" list for replacement.
-When they navigate to a different cycle and then return, the checkboxes are no longer checked.
+When they then navigate to a different cycle and then return, the checkboxes are no longer checked.
 -   **Root Cause Analysis (RCA):** The state managing the set of files checked for replacement (`selectedFilesForReplacement`) was a transient, local UI state within the `view.tsx` component.
 It was not being saved as part of the `PcppCycle` data object when the user navigated away.
 When the user returned to the cycle, the state was re-initialized to an empty set, losing their previous selections.
 This is the same root cause as "PCPP Selection State Persistence Failure" (Case Study 010), but for a different piece of state.
 -   **Codified Solution & Best Practice:**
     1.  **Extend Data Model:** Add a new optional property, `selectedFilesForReplacement?: string[]`, to the `PcppCycle` interface in `pcpp.types.ts`.